tangowithcode/tango_with_django_2/manuscript/chapter2.md

 X>
 X> As previously stated, we've made the code for the application available on our [GitHub repository](https://github.com/maxwelld90/tango_with_django_2_code).
 X>
-X> - If you spot any errors or problems, please let us know by making an [issue on GitHub](https://github.com/leifos/tango_with_django_2/issues).
+X> - If you spot any errors or problems in the book, please let us know by making an [issue on GitHub](https://github.com/leifos/tango_with_django_2/issues).
 X> - If you have any problems with the exercises, you can check out the repository to see how we completed them.
+X> - If you spot any errors or problems with the unit tests and/or sample solutions we provide, you can also let us know by raising an issue in the [relevant repository](https://github.com/maxwelld90/tango_with_django_2_code/issues).

 ## Testing your Implementation {#section-getting-ready-tests}
 As you work through your implementation of the requirements for the Rango app, we want you to have the confidence to know that *what you are coding up is correct.* We can't physically sit next to you, so we've gone and done the next best thing -- **we've implemented a series of different tests that you can run against your codebase to see what's correct, and what can be improved**.

 These are available from our sample codebase repository, [available on GitHub](https://github.com/maxwelld90/tango_with_django_2_code/tree/master/progress_tests).
 The `progress_tests` directory on this repository contains a number of different Python modules, each containing a series of different test modules you can run against your Rango implementation.
 Note that they are for individual chapters -- for example, you should run the module `tests_chapter3.py` against your implementation *after* completion of Chapter 3, but before starting Chapter 4.
-Note that not every chapter will have tests at the end of it.
+Note that not every chapter will have tests at the end of it -- some portions of the book are very difficult to write automated tests for without resorting to having to download sizable support libraries.

 W> ### Complete the Exercises!
 W> These tests assume that you complete all of the exercises for a chapter!
 If you don't do this, it's likely some tests will not pass.

 We check the basic functionality that should be working up to the point you are testing at.
 We also check what is returned from the server when a particular URL is accessed -- and if the response doesn't match *exactly* what we requested in the book, *the test will fail.* This might seem overly harsh, but we want to drill into your head that *you must satisfy requirements exactly as they are laid out -- no deviation is acceptable.* This also drills into your head the idea of *test-driven development,* something that we outline [at the start of the testing chapter](#chapter-testing).

+### Running the Unit Tests
 How do you run the tests, though?
 This step-by-step process demonstrates the basic process on what you have to do.
 We will assume that you want to run the tests for [Chapter 3, Django Basics](#chapter-django-basics).

 1. First, identify what chapter's tests you want to run.